Famous Watercolor Paintings and Artists: Iconic Masterpieces and the Evolution of the Art Form

 The Origins and Evolution of Watercolor

 Artists such as J.M.W.
-Turner, John Sell Cotman, and Thomas Girtin refined watercolor techniques, elevating them from mere preliminary sketches to full-scale masterpieces.
-By the 19th century, watercolor was firmly established as a fine art, associated with both landscape painting and scientific illustration.
+Turner, Cotman, and Girtin advanced watercolor methods which transformed them from basic sketches into complete artistic creations.
+During the 19th century watercolor gained recognition as a legitimate fine art medium for both landscape paintings and scientific representations.

 Albrecht Dürer (1471-1528)